Automated Deep Learning: Neural Architecture Search Is Not the End: Assessment Criteria for AutoDL Research

 Here lies a central problem: to varying degrees along the workflow, the field of AutoDL has been flooded with research.
 It is extremely challenging for a would-be developer of an integrated AutoDL system to decide which techniques and mechanisms to favor.
 In fact, we argue that the predominant focus on end-point accuracy/efficiency is insufficient to assess a piece of AutoDL research, even after accounting for the shortcomings of current benchmarking practices.
-Thus, this review uniquely proposes that AutoDL researchers/developers should pay attention to a more encompassing set of ten criteria.
+Thus, this review uniquely proposes that AutoDL researchers/developers should pay attention to ten additional criteria.

 Altogether, the ten are listed below.